kerjaptc/syncstore/README.md

 ## 🚀 Overview

-StoreSync is a comprehensive cross-platform e-commerce management system designed to unify store operations across multiple marketplaces and channels.
+SyncStore is a comprehensive cross-platform e-commerce management system designed to unify store operations across multiple marketplaces and channels.
 It provides centralized control for multi-platform selling operations, focusing on synchronizing inventory, managing orders, and providing business intelligence.

 **🎯 Current Development Focus**: Completing Shopee integration and preparing for multi-platform expansion.